GeethuEbby/weather-based-ride-suggestions/README.md

 -	The Dash HTML Components module (dash.html) has a component for every HTML tag.
 -	The Dash Core Components module (dash.dcc) contains higher-level components that are interactive and are generated with JavaScript, HTML, and CSS through the React.js library.
 -	Once the frame work is created, call back functions are added as well.
 The are functions that are automatically called by Dash whenever an input component's property changes, in order to update some property in another component (the output).
+-	A simple authentication is added to the dashboard.
+User has to enter the username and password to access the dashboard.
+-	Each user is navigated to their corresponding dashboard based on username.
 -	To access the dashboard, the following code is run.
 ````
 if __name__ == '__main__':